KensakuASAHI/ConsoleApp/readme.md

 ## Description

-This slution file are provided for beginners at programming.
+This slution file is provided for beginners at programming.
 When they use different version of Visual Studio at school or at home, settings of corresponding toolset are required.
-In this solution, "PlatformToolset" and "WindowsTargetPlatformVersion" macros (environment variables) are setted automatically from Registry and "VisualStudioVersion" macro.
+In this solution, "PlatformToolset" and "WindowsTargetPlatformVersion" macros (environment variables) are set automatically from Windows Registry and "VisualStudioVersion" macro.
-Therefor, they do NOT need to change these settings.
+Therefore, they do NOT need to change these settings.

 ## Requirement